imgladnotu/Docs-Edit/docs/Lua/Classes/usercmd.md

 If the entity is valid.
 Returns a bool.
 This runs before every other function.

+### `SetSendPacket(state)`

+Sets whether the packet should be sent or choked.
+This might be overwritten by other features.

 ### `GetButtons()`

 Returns the currently pressed movement/interaction buttons as a number.